brightroll/rq/README.md

   * reduce
   * sftp to partner
 * Deploy an update to systems all over the world for user-facing web app (high latency)
-* Periodically rotate and send HTTP logs to a NOSQL database for search and analysis
+* Periodically rotate and send HTTP logs to a NoSQL database for search and analysis
 * Verify URLs with Internet Explorer (and take screenshots) on a box controllable via a simple web api
-* Spin up EC2 instances via AWS api
+* Spin up EC2 instances via AWS API

 ## Small Dose of Philosophy
 The people behind RQ have been working on Unix since the late 1980's.
 The focus of RQ has been on reliability and the ease of understanding.
 The author prefers systems that allow him to sleep soundly at night, and he thinks the design of RQ allows him to achieve this.
 There is a lot to talk about here and why the existing systems didn't solve the problem.
 If you are interested in that, read the full philosphy section below.

 Also, if you were on the internet in the 80s or 90s, you will see that this system bears some resemblance to the UUCP system deployed back then.
 It was definitely an inspiration for the design of this system.